Bachelor of Arts in Social Work (BASW): Career Growth

 What are the career options for graduates of a BASW program?

-Graduates of a Bachelor of Arts in Social Work (BASW) program may find career opportunities in a variety of settings, such as child welfare, mental health, community development, school social work, health care, gerontology, and more.
+Graduates of a Bachelor of Arts in Social Work (BASW) program may find career opportunities in various settings, such as child welfare, mental health, community development, school social work, health care, gerontology, and more.

 What are the challenges of being a social worker?